wyattbaillif/Software-Egineering/README.md

 - A player should be able to join a lobby
 - A player should be able to create a lobby
 - A player should be able to login and have score information tied to their account
+- A player should find a controls display in the menu explaining all of the buttons used when playing
+- A new player should be able to play a tutorial mode that explains the core gameplay mechanics

 #### Non-Functional
 - The base game should run smoothy (high frame rates on low end systems)